Low-Cost Privacy-Preserving Decentralized Learning: Convergence rate of

 \subsection{Convergence rate results}

-\simplifiedproof{}{\zsumConvergenceRate*} \dl{I already have a proof sketch in the main paper, so if we lack space I'll remove this entire proof, but I'd like to keep it.
-I made this hold in double column just in case} \begin{proof}(\cref{thm:convergence_rate}) We used a similar situation to~\cite{koloskovaUnifiedTheoryDecentralized2020} with $\tau = 1$ and a fixed communication matrix sampling distribution.
+\simplifiedproof{}{\zsumConvergenceRate*} \begin{proof}(\cref{thm:convergence_rate}) We used a similar situation to~\cite{koloskovaUnifiedTheoryDecentralized2020} with $\tau = 1$ and a fixed communication matrix sampling distribution.
 The proof follows the same structure as in their paper.
 Our algorithm only induces some changes in some of the intermediary lemmas that need to be adapted to obtain the main result.

 To this end, we restate~\cref{prop:mini_batch variance,lem:descent lemma,lem:rec consensus distance} in our setting.
 We can then solve the main equation in the following manner:

 \begin{itemize} \item We bound the distance of the averaged model to the optimum~\cref{lem:descent lemma}.
 It is the case $r_t = \expect{\norm{\avgmodel{t} - \optimum}^2}$, $e_t = \sampledloss(\avgmodel{t}) - \sampledloss(\optimum), a =\frac{\mu}{2}, b= 1, c = \frac{\gradientnoiseavg}{n}$ and $B = 3L$ \item We also bound the consensus distance with a recursive bound using~\cref{lem:rec consensus distance}.
 The next step is to determine the precise constants to continue the proof. \end{itemize}